partywhale/partywhale.github.io/stalkmarket.md

 This is the first time I've played an Animal Crossing game.
 I've heard a lot about how the Stalk Market worked in previous games.
 Some people maintain that Tuesdays usually have the best price.
 Others have found recognizable drop and spike patterns, and claim that paying attention to these can help you minimize losses and maximize earnings.
 I'm tracking my weekly buy and twice-daily sell prices to find out if there's any truth to these assertions, and hopefully contribute to our knowledge of turnip economics.
 But also, mostly, to make a buttload of Bells.

 ### Price Trends
+Graphs based on the purchase prices given by the Turnip vendor and the selling price given by the Nook store.
 This section will probably get bigger as I collect more data.

 <iframe width="675" height="428" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQXFBXO5xuU9sBoKcJojmTGAq0YdPoCTdjwKx8iaUetL4BAifaoJGK1uzMeDSpi6r54cAuqUghK90DH/pubchart?oid=176716553&amp;format=interactive"></iframe>